dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 # [Where Do We Go from Here?](#where-do-we-go-from-here) &#x0E5B;

+> The following is advice for any social movement.
+And just to
+> clarify, none of this article should be taken as a critique on Black
+> Lives Matter protestors.

 Tolerance?
 Discrimination?
 How do we improve these?
 How can someone improve a social issue they can't talk about?
 Yes, we should be more